W00dL3cs/PwnFast/README.md

 ![alt tag](http://i.imgur.com/qeavOqN.png)

 ## Crypto
-Library containing the latest PokeFast encryption algorithm.
+Library containing the latest PokeFast encryption algorithm. <br>
 Can be used in order to create valid requests from third-party clients.